For hunting or shooting, these bolt-action rifles are at the top of their game.

 The B-14 Ridge is available in: .22-250 Rem., .243 Win., .270 Win., 6.5 Creedmoor, .30-06, .308 Win., .300 Win.
 Mag. and 7mm Rem.
 Mag.

 It’s been a handful of years since Mossberg first unveiled the Patriot, and the family of Patriot rifles has continued to grow each year since.
-To date, Patriot models include: Hunting, Vortex-scoped combos, Night Train, Youth, Predator and Revere — with stocks available in walnut, laminate or synthetic.
-For 2018, Mossberg added a Synthetic Cerakote option to the lineup.
+To date, Patriot models include: Hunting, Vortex-scoped combos, Night Train, Youth, and Predator— with stocks available in either walnut or synthetic.
+For 2020, Mossberg added the Patriot LR Hunter to the lineup.

 The entire Patriot line is best known for Mossberg’s LBA (Lightning Bolt Action) Adjustable Trigger, which is adjustable from 2 to 7 pounds and designed to eliminate creep.
 The Patriot’s button-rifled fluted barrels are free-floated and have a recessed crown, and the spiral-fluted bolt features an ergonomic bolt angle and knurled bolt handle for quick cycling of the action.
-It’s a sweet-looking rifle.
+They’re sweet-looking rifles.

 For rifle shooters, the Savage 110 is as much a household name as Remington 870 is for shotgunners.
 The 110 has seen its share of innovation in its 60-year reign, but 2018 perhaps marks the biggest advancements that the 110 has ever experienced.